jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/index.rst

 * Videos need to be available in several different formats to play on desktop computers, laptops, smartphones, and other mobile devices.
-* Videos need to be available for both download and streaming for learners with slow or intermittent Internet connections.
+* Videos need to be available for both download and streaming for learners with slow or intermittent internet connections.

 To help course teams at partner institutions deliver high quality video experiences to as many learners as possible, edX offers video processing